true-while/AI-102-Design-Implement-AI-Solution/Module-Six/L03-T01-Translate-speech-to-different-language.md

+# Exercise - Translate Speech to a Different Language

 At this point, speech translation may seem like like a straight forward process — simply by building on existing speech translation technology.
 However, what is required for a meaningful and accurate speech translation system is much more than than simply plugging an existing “traditional” human-to-machine speech recognition engine to the existing text translation one.

 Speech translation using the Speech Translation API actually goes through a four-step process.